-Electricity and natural gas are the two primary forms of energy used in the City and are provided by PG&E. Grass Valley has already implemented programs that have resulted in or will lead to benefits in the form of energy efficiency, renewable energy, and water efficiency.
-Summarized below are activities and programs the City has initiated to meet their resource and energy efficiency goals:
+Nevada County has already implemented programs that have resulted in or will lead to additional benefits in the form of energy efficiency, renewable energy, and water efficiency.
+Summarized below are activities and programs the County has initiated to meet their resource and energy efficiency goals:

-The City's Development Code includes the following examples of energy conservation measures: energy efficient exterior lights, landscaping standards and irrigation efficiency for water and energy savings, solar access and expedited and streamlined solar permitting process, and energy conservation in the layout of subdivisions.
+The County's Municipal Code includes the following examples of energy conservation measures: allow development opportunity for passive heating and cooling design, landscaping and native vegetation standards and irrigation efficiency for water and energy savings, development design to maximize solar access, and energy conservation in the layout of subdivisions.